 Some schools within the College of Engineering are interdisciplinary.
 With maths a crucial element of most degrees, the college hosts the School of Mathematics and Statistics.
 We are also home to the School of Forestry and students may study for a BE (Hons) specialising in Forest Engineering, or a Bachelor of Forestry Science depending on their interests.

 Engineering is about problem solving, creative thinking and applying new technology and ideas to our physical world.

 Our researchers are known worldwide and with $142 million spent on upgrades our facilities are state of the art.

-All BE(Hons) students begin with the Engineering Intermediate Year before selecting their discipline.
+All BE(Hons) students begin with the Engineering First Year before selecting their discipline.

 Our School of Forestry offers the only professional forestry degree programmes in New Zealand.

 UC Engineering keeps you connected with YouTube, Facebook, Instagram, Twitter and LinkedIn.

 Jessie Winder is a Civil Engineering graduate now working for WSP Opus NZ.
 She shares her UC journey.